-"In the face of Jesus Christ" is "the glory of God" manifested.
-In Him is all the goodness of Jehovah displayed. is the Rock; his work is perfect;" He is the Way, the Truth, and the Life: THE AMEN, the faithful and true Witness, in whom all the promises of God are, yea and Amen!
-In whom mercy and truth have met together, righteousness and peace have kissed each other.
-The severity of God's justice and holiness must be maintained inviolate, as well as His other attributes; for "He is glorious in holiness;" sin must not escape unpunished; the sinner could not live in His sight: "he would by no means clear the guilty;" and the iniquity of the father must have rested on him and on his children, from generation to generation, had not Christ interposed-the Angel of the covenant, of whom God said, "my name is in Him."
-He undertook to lated "transgression," signifies sins of omission; and that translated "sin," signifies sins through error or ignorance.
-Thus provision is made for the pardon of all manner of sin.

-fulfil all the demands of justice, and of the holy, broken law; and to suffer, in his own Person, all the punishment.
-He who is "over all, God, blessed for evermore," took upon Him the nature of sinful man, and made His soul an offering for sin.
-And here the love of God to a sinful world is manifest: "He gave His only begotten Son, that whosoever believeth on Him should not perish, but have everlasting life."
-He freely gave his "beloved Son, in whom he is "well pleased;" and not only gave Him, but "it pleased the Lord to bruise Him."
+the Truth, and the Life; THE AMEN, the faithful and true Witness, in whom all the promises of God are, yea and Amen! in whom mercy and truth have met together, righteousness and peace have kissed each other.
+The severity of God's justice and holiness must be maintained inviolate, as well as his other attributes; for "He is glorious in holiness;" sin must not escape unpunished; the sinner could not live in his sight: "he would by no means clear the guilty;" and the iniquity of the father must have rested on him and on his children, from generation to generation, had not Christ interposed-the Angel of the covenant, of whom God said, "my name is in Him."
+He undertook to fulfil all the demands of justice, and of the holy, broken law; and to suffer, in his own Person, all the punishment.
+He who is "over all, God, blessed for evermore," took upon him the nature of sinful man, and made His soul an offering for sin.
+And here the love of God to a sinful world is manifest; "He gave His only begotten Son, that whosoever believeth on Him should not perish, but have everlasting life."
+He freely gave his "beloved Son," in whom he is "well pleased;" and not only gave him, but "it pleased the Lord to bruise him."
 And wherefore?
-"He was bruised for our iniquities; he was wounded for our transgressions, and the Lord hath laid upon Him the iniquity of ns all."
+"He was bruised for our iniquities; he was wounded for our transgressions, and the Lord hath laid upon him the iniquity of us all."

-By the actual suffering of the Son of God, and the transfer of guilt to Him, who standing in the stead of the guilty, suffered the punishment which justice must have inflicted, every sinner who believes, is "cleared," while the word of God, which lieveth and abideth for ever-the truth of Jehovah-is maintained inviolate.
+By the actual suffering of the Son of God, and the transfer of guilt to Him, who standing in the stead of the guilty, suffered the punishment which justice must have inflicted, every sinner who believes, is "cleared," while the word of God, which liveth and abideth for ever-the truth of Jehovah-is maintained inviolate.

 "Christ hath delivered us from the curse of the law, being made a curse for us."
 He hath said, "Deliver him from going down to the pit, I have found a ransom."
 The debt has been paid.
-The prisoner is set at liberty: the curse has been removed: the blessing has been given: justice is fully satisfied: mercy is triumphant: love reigns: and "the Lord of peace," the Holy Comforter, descends from above to abide with the purchased possession, as the earnest and pledge of eternal redemption.
-"Now the God of peace fill you with all joy and peace in believing: that ye may abound in hope by the power of the Holy Ghost."
+The prisoner is set at liberty: the curse has been removed: the blessing has been given: justice is fully satisfied: mercy is triumphant: love reigns: and the "Lord of peace," the Holy Comforter, descends from above to abide with the purchased possession, as the earnest and pledge of eternal 1 tion.
+"Now the God of peace fill yc all joy and peace in believing: that y abound in hope by the power of the Ghost."